walliDprotocol/WalliD-Wallet/README.md

 # About WalliD wallet

-WalliD wallet is an aggregator of digital ID protocols and networks and allows users to create and manage an Ethereum wallet (address, public and private keys) through a javascript enabled browser extension. <br>
+WalliD wallet is an aggregator of digital ID protocols and networks and allows users to create and manage an Ethereum wallet (address, public and private keys) through a javascript enabled browser extension.
 It enables users' authentication on dApps or centralized Webapps and it provides a seamless experience to manage all kinds of digital IDs or non-finantial assets (decentralized and centralized) and allow for a self-sovereign storage of multiple wallet or Digital ID asset keys in the browser local memory, empowering users to provide a proof-of-ownership over all assets from those networks in dApps or centralized webapps.<br>
 The `src` folder contains all the code that describes the plugin's behaviour and features.
 More specifically, the *scripts* folder contains all of the plugin's backend code.